Preface

 The group actively collaborates to identify common challenges, facilitate collaborations, and develop best practices.

-This protocol is the outcome of IHerbSpec’s initial collaborative phase.
+This protocol is one of the primary products of IHerbSpec’s initial collaborative phase.
 From December 2024 to June 2025, members convened virtually to share project-specific workflows and align measurement strategies.
+The protocol was developed through an open, collaborative process, with a majority of IHerbSpec members contributing to discussions and decisions and serving as authors.
 The effort culminated in an in-person workshop at the Harvard University Herbaria (May 1–3, 2025), where members reached consensus on key elements of the protocol, including:

-1. The minimum and recommended number of measurements for leaf tissues (see Section 1.2: Strategy and number of tissue measurements).
+1. The minimum and recommended number of measurements for leaf tissues (see Strategy and number of tissue measurements).

-2. Tissue condition and contamination metadata (see Section 1.2: Scoring metadata pertaining to tissue condition and contamination).
+2. Tissue condition and contamination metadata (see Scoring metadata pertaining to tissue condition and contamination).

 3. Tissue development stage metadata (see Table 4.4).